the 2019 Republican "firehouse primary" in western Prince William attracted 50% more voters than predicted

 When the deadline passed, paperwork had not been received by the board from eight candidates.
 The board proceeded to authorize candidates in five districts where a candidate had problems, but there were no opponents for that party's nomination.
 The board rejected requests for extensions by three Democrats who had planned to contest incumbents, but failed to get financial disclosure, certificate of candidate qualification, or other forms to the correct office by the deadline.
 In one case, a candidate for a House of Delegates seat had taken the paperwork to the Richmond registrar rather than the Virginia Department of Elections.

 Later in 2021, the State Board of Elections let three Republicans appear on the ballot even though their paperwork filings were incomplete.
-The board was flexible if local party officials had been responsible for the failure to file required paperwork, but rigid if candidates had been responsible for the failure, because:20
+The board was flexible if local party officials had been responsible for the failure to file required paperwork, but rigid if candidates had been responsible for the failure, because:22

 The State Board of Elections refused to accommodate an independent candidate who failed to submit a required financial disclosure form to the state office in Richmond.
 The candidate for a House of Delegates seat had provided the form to the registrar in his local jurisdiction, and relied upon her guidance that another copy of the paperwork did not need to be sent to state officials.
-That guidance was not correct for candidates seeking state office, and the State Board of Elections blocked the candidate from appearing on the 2021 ballot.21
+That guidance was not correct for candidates seeking state office, and the State Board of Elections blocked the candidate from appearing on the 2021 ballot.23

 The Republican Party sought to take advantage of the more-rigid enforcement when candidates failed to submit correct paperwork.
 It filed suit in 2021 to block Terry McAuliffe from appearing on the ballot as the Democratic candidate for Governor, because McAuliffe had failed to sign his declaration of candidacy form.
-The lawsuit also claimed that the state constitution barred McAuliffe from running for a second term, even though if elected he would not be serving consecutivve terms.
+The lawsuit also claimed that the state constitution barred McAuliffe from running for a second term, even though if elected he would not be serving consecutive terms.

 The Richmond Circuit Court judge rejected both claims.
 He ruled that a signature from the candidate was not required; the requirements elsewhere in the Code of Virginia for signatures on notarized forms did not apply to a declaration of candidacy form.
-McAuliffe had appeared before two witnesses who were qualified voters, and that was sufficient to comply with the law:22
+McAuliffe had appeared before two witnesses who were qualified voters, and that was sufficient to comply with the law:24

 Terry McAuliffe failed to sign his candidate declaration form in 2021

-Source: Republican Party of Virginia.
-Virginia GOP Files Lawsuit Seeking McAuliffe Disqualification
+Source: Republican Party of Virginia, Virginia GOP Files Lawsuit Seeking McAuliffe Disqualification

 One Democrat in 2021 qualified to run simultaneously for two seats.
 Del.
 Elizabeth Guzman sought nomination by the Democratic Party for Lieutenant Governor and announced she did not plan to run for re-election to her 31st District seat in the June 8, 2021 primary.
 That resulted in three other Democrats filing paperwork to run for the House of Delegates in her district, as the immigrant from Peru hoped to become the first Hispanic elected to statewide office.